 Our trip begins today in Fresno, California.
-Meet your guides and fellow backpackers at 7:45am at our host hotel.
-After introductions, we load into our van and set out for to Kings Canyon National Park.
+Meet your guides and fellow backpackers early this morning at our host hotel.
+After introductions, load the van, and set out for King's Canyon National Park.
 After entering the park, we make a quick stop to check out a grove of majestic Giant Sequoia trees, then continue on to Kings Canyon itself.
 The dramatic relief of the canyon and change in biomes keeps us riveted as we descend toward the canyon floor.
-At canyon bottom, we drive to the Road?s End Trailhead where the real adventure begins.
-After a gear check and group gear distribution, we hit the trail, starting out flat and sandy as we amble along through conifer forests.
-Soon, the angle kicks up and we strike out north, following the Kings River under soaring granite walls and peaks.
-Reaching Paradise Valley, we set up camp under a canopy of trees and dig in to a hearty dinner, prepared by our guides.
+At canyon bottom, we drive to the Road's End Trailhead where the real adventure begins.
+After a gear check and group gear distribution, we hit the trail.
+As we ascend, the flora and fauna changes and we keep our eyes out for bears foraging for berries and rattlesnakes basking in the midday sun.
+Ascending along Bubbs Creek, we pass many beautiful waterfalls and take in expansive views of Kings Canyon.
+We pitch our tents at the Junction Meadow Campsite and enjoy our first dinner prepared by our guides.
 Lunch and dinner included.

-Backpacking: 10 miles, Elevation gain/loss: +1,800'/-4,000'.
+Backpacking: 7-9 miles, Elevation gain/loss: +4,000'/-1,800'.

 Important note: Should there still be snow at the higher elevations, we may begin today with an alpine start (as early as 3am) to take advantage of hiking before the sun hits the snow.
 Although waking at such an early hour can be challenging, it will quickly become apparent that sunrise on the trail is a more than ample reward!
-Our guides will keep you fully informed of each day?s schedule once your trip begins.
+Our guides will keep you fully informed of each day’s schedule once your trip begins.

-This morning, we break camp for the last time but the show isn?t over just yet.
-Descending along Bubbs Creek, we pass many beautiful waterfalls and take in expansive views of Kings Canyon.
-As we descend, the flora and fauna changes and we keep our eyes out for bears foraging for berries and rattlesnakes basking in the hot midday sun.
-As our trail bottoms out, we stop for a swim in the mighty Kings River, just below its confluence with Bubbs Creek.
-We reflect on all that we?ve seen during the past five days as we sit alongside the blue river, rimmed with white granite boulders and towering trees.
-The final few miles are familiar as we return to the Road?s End trailhead, marking the end of our adventure.
+This morning, we break camp for the last time, but the show isn’t over just yet.
+From Paradise Valley, the trail is flanked by soaring granite walls and peaks as it follows Kings River down.
+As our trail bottoms out, we stop for a swim in the mighty Kings River.
+We reflect on all that we’ve seen during the past five days as we sit alongside the blue river, rimmed with white granite boulders and towering trees.
+The final few miles are familiar as we return to the Road’s End trailhead, marking the end of our adventure.
 We plan to arrive back at our host hotel in Fresno at approximately 6:30pm this evening.
 Please do not schedule any departing flights from Fresno prior to 8:30pm.
 Breakfast and lunch included.